 A Power Plan is a collection of system settings that tells your computer how to use power in different situations.
 Power plans are important, and they can be set by the individual depending on what they prioritize as important.
 For example, some would prefer longer battery life over performance, depending on their situation, location, or computing needs.

-Power Plans on Windows systems
+Power Plans on Windows 11/10 computers

 All PCs have some power plan that is set to a default setting, it could be a balance between power consumption and system performance or any other option.
 In Windows 10, the user has the option to change the power plan to suit their personal needs.
 Power plans can be tweaked to a user’s preference based on what the user is trying to get.
 Power plans activate in certain hardware and system changes or based on a user’s overall preferences.
 Power plans can be set to activate or change certain things such as when the PC goes to sleep, screen time off, hibernate, etc.